theparadoxxdev/Atmosphere-NX-Updater/README.md

 # Atmosphere-NX-Updater
 A simple to use app to automatically update Atmosphere on Nintendo Switch.

-Currently, the app in under development, but should be done soon enough.
+Currently, the app in unfinished, and is **NOT** currently being worked on.

 Atmosphere is a CFW for Nintendo Switch by SciresM and can be downloaded here: